ceph/ceph/doc/radosgw/admin.rst

  Admin Guide
 =============

-Once you have your Ceph Object Storage service up and running, you may administer the service with user management, access controls, quotas and usage tracking among other features.
+After the Ceph Object Storage service is up and running, it can be administered with user management, access controls, quotas, and usage tracking.

 User Management
 ===============

-Ceph Object Storage user management refers to users of the Ceph Object Storage service (i.e., not the Ceph Object Gateway as a user of the Ceph Storage Cluster).
-You must create a user, access key and secret to enable end users to interact with Ceph Object Gateway services.
+Ceph Object Storage user management refers only to users of the Ceph Object Storage service and not to the Ceph Object Gateway as a user of the Ceph Storage Cluster.
+Create a user, access key, and secret key to enable end users to interact with Ceph Object Gateway services.

-There are two user types:
+There are two types of user:

-- **User:** The term 'user' reflects a user of the S3 interface.
+- **User:** The term "user" refers to  user of the S3 interface.

-- **Subuser:** The term 'subuser' reflects a user of the Swift interface.
-A subuser is associated to a user .
+- **Subuser:** The term "subuser" refers to a user of the Swift interface.
+A subuser is associated with a user.

 .. ditaa::
            +---------+